TheCloudlet/TheCloudlet.github.io/content/blog/cpp/cpp_string.md

 +++
-title = "Back to Basics: From C char to string_view (Notes from building Coogle)" author = "Yi-Ping Pan (Cloudlet)" date = 2025-11-20
+title = "Back to Basics: From C char to string_view (Notes from building Coogle)" description = "A deep dive into C++ string internals—from C char types and encoding chaos to std::string, SSO optimization, string_view, and PMR allocators" author = "Yi-Ping Pan (Cloudlet)" date = 2025-11-20